e101sg/E2E/README.md

 # E2E Method
-This is repo is for NER detection using E2E method as standalone (Client)
+This is repo is for NER detection using E2E method as a standalone app (Client side)